 In Agricultural Technology students study the essential content of interactions, management and sustainability within the context of agricultural enterprises.
-Students will also undertake a range of related practical activities.
+Students will also undertake a range of related practical activities and conduct experiments.

 A range of enterprises may be studied, with both a practical and theoretical approach, including: